djchateau/ServerBackupUtility/ServerBackupUtility/Installer/Readme.txt

 ---------------------

 Each line should contain a folder path ending with a file name, or a pattern match to a set of file names.
 The file match pattern is recursive below the target folder.
-This can be changed in the UploadService code using SearchOptions.TopDirectoriesOnly.
+This can be changed in the DirectUploadService code using SearchOptions .TopDirectoriesOnly.

 Pattern Match
 ---------------------